Sustainable landscape architecture

 Sustainable landscape architecture is a category of sustainable design concerned with the planning and design of the built and natural environments.

 The design of a sustainable landscape encompasses the three pillars of sustainable development: economic well-being, social equity and environmental protections.
 The United Cities and Local Governments, UNESCO, and the World Summit on Sustainable Development further recommend including a fourth pillar of cultural preservation to create successful sustainable landscape designs.
 Creating a sustainable landscape requires consideration of ecology, history, cultural associations, sociopolitical dynamics, geology, topography, soils, land use, and architecture.
 Methods used to create sustainable landscapes include recycling, restoration, species reintroduction, and many more.

 The multidisciplinary factors which contribute to a sustainable landscape.

 Goals of sustainable landscape architecture include a reduction of pollution, heightened water management and thoughtful vegetation choices.

 An example of sustainable landscape architecture is the design of a sustainable urban drainage system, which can protect wildlife habitats, improve recreational facilities and save money through flood control.
 Another example is the design of a green roof or a roof garden that also contributes to the sustainability of a landscape architecture project.
 The roof will help manage surface water, decrease environmental impacts and provide space for recreation.

 History

-The first documented concern of the destruction of the modern landscape was in the 1981 Wildlife and Countryside Act.
+The first documented concern about the destruction of the modern landscape was in the 1981 Wildlife and Countryside Act.